srackham/rimu-basic-layout/README.md

 and footer markup respectively.

-## Implementation
+## Creating new layouts
 Creating a new layout is straightforward:

 1. Clone the `rimu-basic-layout` [Github project](https://github.com/srackham/rimu-basic-layout.git).
 2. Replace or edit `header.rmu` and `footer.rmu` files.
-3. Edit `package.json` to reflect the new layout name, Github repository, author etc.
+3. Edit `package.json` and `README.md` to reflect the new layout name, Github repository, author etc.

 For more complex header and footer examples take a look at the `rimuc` built-in layouts [header and footer